 Historically sculptures in China were not considered as a form of art, but a craft practice.

 For the next thirty years, Ann returned to China frequently and visited archaeological sites, museums, mausoleums, temples, and monuments across the country, often in remote places.
-Using various cameras and with detailed note-taking, she compiled a photographic archive of figures in diverse materials, such as stone, wood, metal, ceramic, in various forms, from Buddhist and Daoist deity statues in temples to cliff carvings, tomb statuary, architectural features, and clay tomb figures.
+Using self-taught photography techniques and taking detailed notes, she created a photographic archive on the subject of Chinese sculptures.
+They are in various forms, from Buddhist and Daoist deity statues in temples, cliff carvings, tomb statuary, to architectural features, and in diverse materials, such as stone, wood, metal, and ceramic.

-The time setting of the archive is also unique.
-It covers a period of significant change in China, namely the Cultural Revolution (1966–1976) and Reform and Opening (post-1978).
-Ann Paludan’s repeated visits to many sites constitute a first-hand documentation of chronological changes that cultural heritage sites have endured, from degradation, looting and excessive modification/renovation and pollution due to political movements, tourism and other re-development to natural disasters, with some sculptures no longer extant.
+The time setting of the archive creation is also unique, a period of significant change in China, namely the Cultural Revolution (1966–1976) and Reform and Opening (post-1978).
+Ann Paludan’s repeated visits to many sites constitute a first-hand documentation of the chronological changes that cultural heritage sites have endured.
+These include natural degradation, and the impact of human activities, such as excessive renovation, theft, pollution, and economic redevelopment.
+Some sculptures no longer survive.

 Elephant, Eastern Han dynasty (25-220 AD), Nanyang, Hunan Province, China.